 When event marketing engagements have the same touchpoint data as online marketing engagements, they can then be measured the same way.
 Through attribution, the touchpoints can be included in prospects’ buying journeys and their down-funnel performance, including impact on closed-won revenue, can be measured.

-If you want to learn more about measuring offline marketing channels side-by-side with your online channels, as well as best practices for optimizing your event marketing with the right metrics, join us for a webinar on March 23rd.
-In the webinar, Dave Rigotti, VP of Marketing at Bizible, and Alexandra Gibson, CMO at Event Farm, will go in-depth on how to track the metrics that matter, for both online and offline marketing.
+If you want to learn more about measuring offline marketing channels side-by-side with your online channels, as well as best practices for optimizing your event marketing with the right metrics, check out this on-demand webinar.
+In the 45-minute webinar, Dave Rigotti, VP of Marketing at Bizible, and Alexandra Gibson, CMO at Event Farm, go in-depth on how to track the metrics that matter, for both online and offline marketing.